 Many people forget that all farmed animals have been bred from wild animals – and that their natural ancestors need preserving.

 No, they aren’t.
 We can digest meat, but our digestive systems are different to carnivorous animals: our guts are longer (so we can digest lots of plant materials) and our teeth are not designed to slice and tear flesh.
 Our teeth and mouths are the wrong shape to be able to kill and hold captive struggling prey (compare our jaw shape and teeth to a lion – or your pet cat or dog!).
 That’s why humans cook meat before eating it and why we’re no good at crunching and munching uncooked bones.
-As for our sharp teeth, gorillas are entirely vegetarian – as are almost all primates – and yet have far longer and sharper canine teeth than human beings.
+As for our sharp teeth, gorillas are entirely vegan – as are almost all primates – and yet have far longer and sharper canine teeth than human beings.
 The diet of the ancestors of human beings was vegan until they began hunting about one-and-a-half million years ago but even then meat formed just a tiny part of their diet.
-That’s why people live long, healthy lives on vegetarian and vegan diets but would quickly die if they ate nothing but meat.
+That’s why people live long, healthy lives on vegan diets but would quickly die if they ate nothing but meat.

 As we’ve just seen, it isn’t.
 Humans have only eaten meat in relatively recent evolutionary history and then only through the use of tools like spears and fire.
 Only when we started farming (hardly natural!) did meat become even a regular part of most human beings’ diets and eating meat on a daily basis is very recent - since the advent of factory farming after the Second World War.
 This brought the cost of rearing animals down and the meat eating explosion was the result.
 In 1946, for example, the number of poultry eaten in Britain was 31.9 million and in 2001 it was over 800 million.
 And what’s natural about factory farming, live exports and slaughterhouses?